WPaczula/JS-fundamentals/README.md

 2. Run `npm install` command (node_modules folder should appear).

 To run the test which will check if you've done everything right run the command:
 `npm run NUMBER_OF_THE_EXERCISE` for example `npm run 1`.
 This should run the tests, make them green 💚💚💚.
+If you want to do it one by one you can run `npm run NUMBER_OF_THE_EXERCISE -- --watchAll`.
+It will run the tests after every change you make.
 If you don't know why your test fails it can be good to visit that test's code 🐨.